whitehat57/endpointradar/README.md

 `--detect-waf` is off by default.
 When enabled, EndpointRadar sends one normal request to the normalized target URL and inspects response metadata.

+`--log-file` overrides the default JSONL path.
+In normal scan mode it writes raw request attempts.
+In `--dry-run` mode it writes discovered URLs.

 ## Scope Rules

 EndpointRadar enforces exact hostname scope.